Geostationary Operational Environmental Satellite R-Series (GOES-R)

 For decades, NOAA’s Geostationary Operational Environmental Satellite (GOES) spacecraft have delivered reliable weather forecasts, helping people work and travel under stormy skies with confidence.
 Data from the GOES satellites provide short-term advance weather warning products to the commercial, educational, and public sectors to protect lives, property and the environment, and to foster economic growth and promote educational research.

-The Geostationary Operational Environmental Satellite R-Series (GOES-R), mission will improve forecasting quality and timeliness generating significant economic benefits to the nation in the areas of climate monitoring, ecosystems management, commerce and transportation.
+The next-generation of these geostationary satellites called GOES-R will improve weather forecasting quality and timeliness generating significant economic benefits to the nation in the areas of climate monitoring, ecosystems management, commerce and transportation.